When most people think of distracted driving, they think of people using

 You Have One Job - DRIVE!

-Drivers who take their eyes off the road for only a few seconds while doing
+A driver who takes his or her eyes off the road for only a few seconds

-55 miles an hours travel a distance equivalent to the length of a football
+while doing 55 MPH travels a distance equivalent to the length of a football

 field blindfolded.
 When it comes to driving, there is no acceptable amount